 Family Christmas Traditions Through Music Listening

-We have a special box full of our favorite Christmas flicks – some old classics and others new favorites.
+We have a special box full of our favorite Christmas flicks – some old classics and other new favorites.
 We watch at least one or two each week in December.
-Here’s a list of our favorite Christmas movies (with a few added by frugal friends like you).

 Christmas Cookies / Quick Bread